Quick Search of DRB:

 Wicked Routes in Pakistan, Romania, Ethiopia and Germany.
 Yes, Germany.

-"Last road to see before you die" for mad motorists and visual candy for location-starved Hollywood producers: depending on your driving experience (not on your "Need for Speed" scores) and your outlook on life, these roads can be either the ultimate, or scariest travel destination. (this page is a part of our bigger series, read it all here)
+"Last road to see before you die" for mad motorists and visual candy for location-starved Hollywood producers: depending on your driving experience (not on your "Need for Speed" scores) and your outlook on life, these roads can be either the ultimate, or the scariest travel destination. (this page is a part of our bigger series, read it all here)

 Want to feel happy and safe?
 Then gaze on this picture for a while, because the rest of this page is only going to unnerve and distress you.